Nasdaq vs Dow Jones

 Bottom line

-NASDAQ is a stock exchange in the US, known for having a high proportion of technology stocks.
-A NASDAQ index is the NASDAQ Composite, which comprises most of the stocks on the NASDAQ stock exchange.
-The Dow Jones is an index of 30 US stocks — typically large companies.
-It’s hand-picked while the NASDAQ Composite includes all eligible stocks.
+Nasdaq is a stock exchange in the US, known for having a high proportion of technology stocks.
+A popular Nasdaq index is the Nasdaq Composite, which comprises most of the stocks listed on the Nasdaq stock exchange.
+The Dow Jones is an index of 30 US stocks — typically large blue-chip companies.
+It’s a hand-picked index, while the Nasdaq Composite includes all eligible stocks.

 Frequently asked questions